MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/manage-workspace-content.md

     :::image type="content" source="./media/manage-workspace-content/upload-report.png" alt-text="{alt-text}":::

-1. You can now see the published report and semantic model, as well as the breadcrumb trail indicating the Folder you have published to.
+1. You can now see the published report, semantic model, and the breadcrumb trail indicating the Folder you published to.

 #### From Power BI Desktop

 1. Open the report you want to publish in Power BI Desktop.
 1. Select **Publish**.
-1. Follow the publish flow to select the exact Folder you want to publish the report to.
+1. Follow the procedure for publishing and select the exact Folder you want to publish the report to.
 1. Publish the report.
-1. Select the link in the Power BI service to view the report.
+1. to view the report, select the link in the Power BI service.

 ### Workspace and content ownership